Sierra Nevada with your dog: a complete guide to enjoying the snow together

 · Less snow accumulation

-A great alternative on very cold days or if you are looking for a gentler and safer route for your dog.
-Ideal for relaxed walks with fewer people.
+A very good alternative on days of intense cold or if you're looking for a gentler and safer route for your dog.
+Ideal for relaxed and less crowded walks.

 Dog-friendly accommodations in Sierra Nevada